APPOINTMENTS: 07 5679 5033

 • Contact Us

-Is the first stage of active periodontal therapy with the aim of removing the irritants (plaque and calculus/tartar) from the depth of pockets on the root surface with special tools that also require a specific skill set, under local anesthesia.
-This is a very detailed job and is time consuming.
-Non-surgical periodontal therapy is very effective in reversing the inflammatory process and improving the pocket depts, however it has limitations and in some instances other treatment modalities such as surgery are required in order to access difficult anatomical area that have not responded to non-surgical treatment.
+This is the first stage of active periodontal therapy, aiming to remove harmful irritants (plaque and calculus/tartar) from the deep pockets on the root surface.
+This meticulous and highly detailed treatment is more than just a "deep clean", being performed using special tools that require a specific skill set.
+Non-surgical periodontal therapy is done under local anesthesia to avoid discomfort.
+Non-surgical periodontal therapy is very effective in reversing the inflammatory process and improving pocket depts, however it has limitations and in some instances other treatment modalities such as surgery are required in order to access difficult anatomical area that have not responded to non-surgical treatment.

 Find out more